2020 Louisiana–Monroe Warhawks football team

 The 2020 Louisiana–Monroe Warhawks football team represented the University of Louisiana at Monroe in the 2020 NCAA Division I FBS football season.
 The Warhawks played their home games at Malone Stadium in Monroe, Louisiana, and competed in the West Division of the Sun Belt Conference.
 They were led by fifth-year head coach Matt Viator.
-After the team played to an 0–10 record (0–7 in conference play), Viator was fired on December 7.
+After the team played to an 0–10 record (0–7 in conference play), Viator was fired on December 7 in what was the worst season in the history of the program.
+Not only did the team finish winless for only the third time in its history, but that was combined with 10 losses for the most losses in a winless season.
+Also, the 50 point loss to Louisiana, their main rival, was the largest margin of defeat suffered in the history of the rivalry for either squad.

-Previous season

-The Warhawks finished the 2019 season 5–7, 4–4 in Sun Belt play to finish in third place in the West Division for the second consecutive year in the Sun Belt Conference.
-The Warhawks were not invited to any other postseason games.